gabrielg4rrido/front-gest-hotel/README.md

-  ## Rodando o projeto

-  Rode `npm i` no terminal para instalar as dependências.
+  # Sistema de Reservas de Hotel

+  This is a code bundle for Sistema de Reservas de Hotel.
+The original project is available at https://www.figma.com/design/VPwV03AywLD3DiXoGgb7qC/Sistema-de-Reservas-de-Hotel.

+  ## Running the code

+  Run `npm i` to install the dependencies.

-  Rode `npm run dev` para subir o servidor de desenvolvimento.
+  Run `npm run dev` to start the development server.